-So, what can you expect when working with the Cleveland-based attorneys of Minc Law?
+So, what can you expect when working with the Cleveland-based internet defamation attorneys of Minc Law?

 - Utmost Respect & Courtesy: We understand just how invasive, stressful, and frightening internet blackmail, cyber extortion, and online harassment can be.
 Know that we’re here to further your best interests and make the identification and removal process as smooth as possible.
 After all, your goals are our goals.

 - Open Dialogue and Communication: Some attorneys go missing once the defamation removal process has begun.
 Not us.
 We understand how important it is to be kept in the loop regarding your case and all important updates.
 At Minc Law, we pride ourselves on open dialogue and communication.

 - Experienced & Proven Results: That’s right, websites and businesses respond to us.
 We’ve worked tirelessly with countless website administrators, online content managers, and third-party arbitration firms to both identify malicious online posters/trolls and remove illegal and libelous content.
 Rest assured, when working with the Ohio-based extortion lawyers of Minc Law, you’re in good hands.